Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 Now comes the fun stuff.
 We'll recreate all the functionality discussed in the lecture on our `BinarySearchTree`, plus a couple extras.

+**NB: There are multiple ways to implement these various methods.
+If you need to, feel free to tweak the skeleton and add helper methods in order to write the methods in a way that makes sense to you, as long as it passes the specs. _However, please do not change the specs._ In our implementation of the BST, some of these BST methods call on helper methods and allow for the recursion to happen in the helper methods.
+But again, it's up to you to decide how you want to implement your methods, as long as it properly executes what it needs to do on a Binary Search Tree.**

+Also, in the skeleton file for the `BinarySearchTree` class, there are method arguments that have a variable named `tree_node`.
+A `tree_node` is essentially just a root node, and we call it a `tree_node` because it holds access to the rest of the tree.
+We didn't want to also call it `root_node` since we already had a `@root`.

 #### `#initialize`

 Let's review how we conceptually created a binary search tree: we began with a root.
 Instantiate this within `#initialize`, and don't forget its accessor.
-Remember that the root is a node, and it ought to start off empty itself.
+Remember that the root is a node, but let's start it off equal to `nil`, and when we eventually insert the first element, then we'll set it to equal a node.

 #### `#insert`